raphaelbauer/markdown2epub/README.md

 ## Bad things

+- Very minimal.
+There's no support for images right now.
+I did not need it, so I did not add support...
 - Not a single test.
 Yea.
 I just wanted to release and document this.
 So no tests, but that might change :)

 ## Where to go from here